 Funded by the federal government and offered to students with the highest need, typically Pell Grant recipients.

-Awarded by AMC’s Financial Aid Office based on need.
+Awarded by the College's Financial Aid Office based on need.

-AMC offers a ten percent discount on tuition for a second family member when two or more siblings attend simultaneously as full-time day students.
+Albertus offers a 10% discount on tuition for a second family member when two or more siblings attend simultaneously as full-time day students.
 Discount remains effective while both students maintain full-time day status.

-You may also qualify to participate in the Federal Work-Study Program, which employs students on the AMC campus.
-Each week, you may work an average of 8 hours but no more than 20 hours each week during the academic year, or 35 hours a week during periods of non-enrollment, such as vacation breaks.
+You may also qualify to participate in the Federal Work Study Program, which employs students on-campus.
+A 2.0 cumulative grade point average must be maintained to participate in the Federal Work Study Program.
+Each week, you may work an average of eight hours (but no more than 20 hours) each week during the academic year, or 35 hours per week during periods of non-enrollment, such as vacation breaks.
 Wages meet federal minimum-wage standards.
-You are paid semi-monthly by a check you can pick up in the AMC Business Office.
+The College pays work study students semi-monthly with a check made available in the Business Office.

-You may earn funds working off-campus at non-profit organizations that benefit the community by meeting the human, educational, environmental and public safety needs of low-income individuals.
+You may earn funds by working off-campus at non-profit organizations that benefit the community by meeting the human, educational, environmental, and public safety needs of low-income individuals.

-Full-time students making Satisfactory Academic Progress may receive financial aid for up to 12 semesters (six years) of full-time attendance, or until the student is certified for graduation by the College, whichever comes first.
-Part-time students making Satisfactory Academic Progress may receive financial aid for up to 20 semesters (10 years) of part-time attendance, or until the student is certified for graduation by the College, whichever comes first.
-The timeframe cannot exceed 150% of the published length of the program measured in credit hours attempted.
+Full-time students making SAP may receive financial aid for up to 12 semesters (six years) of full-time attendance, or until the student is certified for graduation by the College, whichever comes first.
+Part-time students making SAP may receive financial aid for up to 20 semesters (10 years) of part-time attendance, or until the student is certified for graduation by the College, whichever comes first.
+The timeframe may not exceed 150% of the published length of the program measured in credit hours attempted.